skellis46/slipbox/the body as method.md

 In his introduction to the edited volume _Modes of Knowing: Resources from the Baroque_, the sociologist John Law lists some areas that social science's _modes of knowing_ have the most difficulty with:

 >BODIES.
 The idea that the body might be part of method is difficult. ...
-But despite the exceptions, social science m odes of knowing depend on but also tend to other the methodologically salient body.[@law_modes_2016-1 p.21]
+But despite the exceptions, social science modes of knowing depend on but also tend to other the methodologically salient body.[@law_modes_2016-1 p.21]

 _questions & thoughts:_